AVL - A Virtual Life

 place new life(s).

-There is also a slider for controlling the "energy-less per step"
+There is also a slider for controlling the "energy-loss per step"

 (Slider: EPS), and you can even conrol the global "IQ-level" of the